 Sending submissions to literary magazines can be a tedious experience, and one that nearly guarantees we’ll see rejection after rejection.

-Writers are told that, if we want a desert snowball’s chance of ever being published in literary journals, then we must buy the publications we want to submit to, read them, research them, and pore over them.
-Doing this part can be fun; you get to discover new stories and cool, niche publications.
-The bad news is, if you want to submit to multiple magazines, none of which you’ve ever actually read all that much (or at all), then you could be in for an all day thing and lots of subscription fees.
+Writers are told that if we want a desert snowball’s chance of ever being published in literary journals, then we must buy the publications we want to submit to, read them, research them, and generally pore over them until we have inky paper cuts where our fingertips used to be.
+Doing this part can be fun; you get to discover new writers and cool, niche publications.
+The bad news is, if you want to submit to multiple magazines, none of which you’ve ever actually read all that much (or at all), then you could be in for an all day thing (or an all week thing if you have kids) and lots of subscription fees.

-All of these things can add up to a pretty significant time-suck/expense and, as is usually the case for writers, there is no guarantee of reward or payment.
+All of these things can add up to a pretty significant time-suck/expense and, as is usually the case for writers, you’re working with no guarantee of reward or payment.
 And to make submission even less appealing, not very many people even read literary magazines.
 So…why do we put ourselves through this again?

-A few years ago, Joe Bunting at The Write Practice interviewed a founder of one of the most prestigious literary journals in the country, and in that article are enough pearls of wisdom to make a full string.
+A few years ago, Joe Bunting at The Write Practice interviewed a founder of one of the most prestigious literary journals in the country.
+In that short article are enough pearls of wisdom to make a full string.
 I have collected three here.

 Linda Swanson-Davies founded Glimmer Train with her sister back in the 90s.
 Since then her publication has grown to become not only one of the most respected literary journals in the country, but also one of the few top magazines that frequently publish new and unknown authors.
-Linda’s advice is a welcome reminder of exactly why we should collect the rejections, and keep trying to get published with literary magazines.
+Linda’s advice is a welcome reminder of exactly why we should collect the rejections, and keep up the noble struggle of trying to get published with a lit mag.

 1.)
 The pursuit of publication is “a fiery crucible where true soldiers are forged”:

-Of those scribblers who do not break under the pressure of repeated rejection, the experience makes more durable writers, and writers who try harder to hone their craft.
+The experience makes more durable writers of those who do not break under the pressure of repeated rejection, and writers who try harder to hone their craft.
 As Glimmer Train’s founder says, “A writer has to be tough enough to bear the inevitable rejections.
 It’s the only way to have a chance of having your work presented by a well-regarded publication, and read by serious readers.”

 2.)
 A piece published in a lit magazine gives you instant cred and visibility with industry professionals: